kkinnear/zprint/doc/filter.md

 # Installing a zprint filter

+__If you haven't used zprint before and are running on MacOS or Linux, check out the [native-image](graalvm.md) approach.__
+Continue with this article if that doesn't work for you.

 Would you be interested in a capability where you could type a few keystrokes, wait about 1.5 seconds, and have a Clojure(script) function pretty-printed from scratch